-Monthly monitoring of the individual when services are furnished on a less than monthly basis b.
-Responsibility for Performing Evaluations and Reevaluations.
-Level of care evaluations and reevaluations are performed (select one):
+Monthly monitoring of the individual when services are furnished on a less than monthly basis

-If the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency:

-Directly by the Medicaid agency

-By the operating agency specified in Appendix A

-By a government agency under contract with the Medicaid agency.

-Specify the entity:
+If the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g. quarterly), specify the frequency: lity for Performing Evaluations and Reevaluations.
+Level of care evaluations and reevaluations are select one): Directly y by the Medicaid agency By the operating agency specified in Appendix A By a go overnment agency under contract with the Medicaid agency.
+Specify the entity: Other Specify. ¢